Find out how to request a water meter as well as the costs, conditions and installation requirements.

 If you are applying for a water service for building purposes, you can apply for the service as part of your building application.
 Please refer to our information about lodging building applications.

-For water services that are not required for building purposes, you can login to BuilderNet and click 'Lodge a water service application'.
+For water services that are not required for building purposes, login to BuilderNet and click 'Lodge a water service application'.
 If you are not a regular BuilderNet user, you can use our Guest Account option to log in.

 We will email you an invoice outlining the relevant fees.
-You will need to pay the fees before a work order for the water service can be generated.
+You need to pay the fees before a work order for the water service can be generated.

 Submit your application now